Copycat threats after Oxford High shooting cause dozens of Michigan schools to close

 “Please take care of yourselves and one another,” Watson wrote in a letter posted to the district’s website.

 Students at South Lake High School in St. Clair Shores, Mich., were evacuated Thursday after Michigan State Police combed the building following a bomb threat.
-Authorities said the there was no evidence of a device in the building, but the investigation is ongoing.
+Authorities said there was no evidence of a device in the building, but the investigation is ongoing.

 Other districts announcing closures on Thursday and Friday expressed similar concerns.
 The Troy School District canceled classes Thursday after officials learned about a Snapchat message of a rumored threat to a school in the area, according to the Detroit News.
 Holly Area Schools also “received multiple reports of a potential shooting threat” on social media, as did Lake Orion Community Schools.